Updated for Warlords of Draenor 6.2.2

-- Ring of Frost is an AoE CC.
+- Area freeze: Ring of Frost is an AoE CC.
 Freeze several opponents and let your team burn them.
 Nice for grabbing a group or blocking pathways (eg: tunnels to bases in the BGs.)
 Takes 2 seconds to cast or arm.
 For small groups and duels Frostjaw might be more useful.
 For the Battlegrounds, Ring has definite uses.
 Works great against anyone who can’t be hit with Ice Nova (eg: Ferals.)
 Or freeze a group and blast away.
 Have your DK pal Gorefiend Grasp all enemies into the ring.
 With careful planning you might be able to ring the entire enemy team.

-- Ice Ward is another form of AoE CC with different usage.
-Useful if you or another is being attacked.
-Nice for kiting melee as you get three shots every 20 seconds.
+- Melee: Ice Ward is another form of AoE CC with different usage.
+Useful if you or another is being attacked by melee.
+Nice for kiting that melee as you get three shots every 20 seconds.
 Not so useful against caster teams.
 Even if you have Blast Wave this talent will still cast Frost Nova.

 Tier 4, level 60

-- Cold Snap resets your Ice Block, Dragon’s Breath, and Frost Nova.
+- Reset: Cold Snap resets your Ice Block, Dragon’s Breath, and Frost Nova.
 The additional Ice Block + 22% Heal can help survive in some bad situations.

 Tier 5, level 75

 In Warlords you can only access Living Bomb, instead of any the bombs.
 Which of these talents is “best” depends on the game you’re playing.

-- Unstable Magic is a solid single target choice and decent against groups.
+- Passive: Unstable Magic is a solid single target choice and decent against groups.
 It has a 30% chance for your basic Fireball to explode on impact, doing more damage to the primary target and also damages nearby targets.
 Better for PvE than PvP since it’s random.

-- Blast Wave does solid damage to the main target and decent damage to all other targets within 8 yards, also slowing them.
+- Boom!: Blast Wave does solid damage to the main target and decent damage to all other targets within 8 yards, also slowing them.
 Can be brutal when combined with Incanter’s Flow and Prismatic Crystal.
-(Expect a nerf to some part of that.)
 You can also cast it on friendly targets, or yourself, to damage and slow nearby enemies so it’s also something of a peel.
 Replaces Frost Nova.
-This is your hardest hitting spell.
+This is easily your hardest hitting spell.
 The wave effect will break any CCs on nearby targets.
-This ability has a 3 second cooldown in 6.1

 Tier 6, level 90